qureai/CT-to-Xray-Generation/README.md

 The Lung Segmentation folder contains the segment_lungs.py file which segments lungs for randomized nodule placement,
 but positions_0.txt contains manually selected points as of now.

-A CT scan (chestCT0/) is needed as input to create X-rays.
 Running this program will create X-rays that are placed in the chestXRays0 folder.
 The textCTs, textNodules, and textXRays folders are used in the process of making point-source X-rays.

-**CTtoTrainingDataParallel.m** is the main program that makes parallel-ray X-rays (makes ~400 X-rays every 10 minutes).
-Dependencies:
->	random_shape_generator.py
-	--
-	readNPY.m
-	readNPYheader.m
-	dicomHandler.m
-	--
-	positions_0.txt (etc.)
-	chestCT0/ (etc.)

-To run in MatLab2018a, type into the console: CTtoTrainingDataParallel(CTFolderName, specificationsFileName);
->	CTFolderName is the folder containing the CT slices files
-	specificationsFileName is the file that contains nodule positions
+The code is not adding synthetic nodules.
+Can be tweaked to do the same.

-Example run: **CTtoTrainingDataParallel('chestCT0/I/NVFRWCBT/5O4VNQBN/', 'positions_0.txt');**
+Example run:  python CTtoTrainingDataPointSource.py  nhs_brompton.pt  positions_0.txt

-**CTtoTrainingDataPointSource.m** is the main program that makes point-source X-rays (currently makes 7 X-rays from 7 different point sources).
+**CTtoTrainingDataPointSource.py** is the main program that makes point-source X-rays (can have 7 different point sources ).
 Dependencies:
 >	random_shape_generator.py
 	--